Informed Prostate Cancer Support Group

-Due to rising public health concerns regarding COVID-19, the March 21st IPCSG meeting has been postponed.
-At this time we do not know when we will resume our normal meeting schedule at the Sanford Burnham Prebys Medical Discovery Institute auditorium, but we are looking into other avenues for live-streaming our presenters to your computer.
-Stay tuned
+Due to COVID-19, IPCSG in-person meeting have been postponed.
+At this time we do not know when we will resume our normal meeting schedule at the Sanford Burnham Prebys Medical Discovery Institute auditorium.

 Let us help.
 We've been there and we're here to help you.